asinesio/asinesio.github.com/source/_posts/2013-03-05-gamification-of-code-quality.markdown

 Lines of code is a bad way to judge a developer's effectiveness: removing lines of code is often a way to improve software quality.
 So, a better scoring system would track percentages of the project that are covered by tests rather than lines of code.

+The key was *public visibility*.
+Developers strove to contribute tests when they knew their work was visible.

-Due to the success of the code coverage game, we decided to roll out a percentage-based scoring system to all projects at the company.
+Due to the success of the code coverage game, we decided to roll out a percentage-based scoring system across all software.
+Give it a try, if you haven't yet -- something like it may be more effective than you think.